Buffet Brawl Over Crab Legs Ends With Two People Fencing With Tongs, Smashed Plates, And Multiple Arrests

 — Shawn Silman (@shawnsilman) February 27, 2019

-It turns out that both Chapman and Jenkins had started to attack each other with serving tongs, in what has been described as a “fencing match,” albeit with some rather bizarrely improvised weapons.
+It turns out that both Chapman and Jenkins had started to attack each other with serving tongs in what has been described as a “fencing match,” albeit with some rather bizarrely improvised weapons.

 Officer Johnson recounted the event to WHNT.